bedwards/neuralese/the_weight_of_light.md

 Sam Altman has a problem, and it's not the one you think.

 The problem isn't that OpenAI's models might be dangerous.
 Altman has never lost sleep over that—not really.
 The internal safety teams, the constitutional AI, the red-teaming: these are PR necessities, not existential priorities.
-Altman's actual problem is simpler and more urgent: Anthropic is catching up.
+Altman's actual problem is simpler and more urgent: Anthropic has pulled ahead.

-Dario Amodei, the former OpenAI VP who left in 2021 citing safety concerns, has built something that works.
-Claude is good.
-Maybe as good as GPT-4.5.
-Definitely good enough that enterprise customers are starting to ask questions.
+Dario Amodei, the former OpenAI VP who left in 2021 citing safety concerns, has built something that works better than anything OpenAI has.
+Claude isn't just good—it's better.
+The coding capabilities, the agentic workflows, the ability to work as an actual software engineering partner rather than a fancy autocomplete: Anthropic cracked something that OpenAI hasn't.
+The $200-a-month Claude subscriptions are pushing human developers to sixty-hour weeks of AI-coordinated productivity.
+Enterprise customers aren't asking questions anymore—they're signing contracts.
 And Dario, unlike Sam, actually believes the safety rhetoric.
 Which makes him dangerous in a different way—he might slow down, and in this race, slowing down is death.
+But he's slowing down from ahead, not behind.

 Google is the other problem.
 DeepMind has been absorbed, reorganized, pointed at products.
 Demis Hassabis, who once dreamed of solving intelligence, now dreams of shipping features.
 The Gemini models are competitive.
 Not ahead, but close enough that a single breakthrough could flip the leaderboard.